-Dr. Steven Baertschi is President of Baertschi Consulting, LLC, an Indianapolis, IN based firm specializing in providing solutions to the most difficult stability, impurity, and formulation issues.
-Retiring from Eli Lilly and Company in early 2015, he brings more than 27 years of experience in the pharmaceutical industry to his consulting firm, with a demonstrated track record of innovation and problem-solving.
-He received his B.S. degree in Chemistry from Lipscomb University (Nashville, TN) in 1980.
-From 1980 to 1985 he worked in the environmental analytical area focusing on priority pollutant analysis.
+Steven Baertschi, Ph.D., is President of Baertschi Consulting, LLC, an Indiana-based firm specializing in providing solutions to the most difficult stability, impurity, analytical, solid-state, and formulation issues.
+Retiring from Eli Lilly and Company in early 2015, he brings more than 33 years of experience in the pharmaceutical industry to his consulting firm, with a demonstrated track record of innovation and problem-solving.
 He obtained his PhD in Organic Chemistry in 1989 from Vanderbilt University (Nashville, TN) joining Eli Lilly and Co.
 (Indianapolis, IN) that same year.
-While at Lilly he was responsible for developing the areas of degradation chemistry, including stress testing, photostability testing, and degradation product identification for small molecule drug candidates.
-Research interests impurity isolation / structure elucidation, photostability and photochemistry of drugs, mechanisms of drug degradation, reactive intermediates, mass balance investigations, degradation-derived genotoxic (mutagenic) impurities…, and drug-excipient interactions.
+While at Lilly he was responsible for developing the areas of degradation chemistry, including stress testing, photostability testing, degradation product prediction and identification, mutagenic impurity and analytical control strategies for small molecule drug candidates.

-Dr. Baertschi is internationally renowned, organizing / chairing numerous scientific conferences and symposia on stress testing, photostability, and impurities; he has published more than 50 scientific articles in refereed journals, more than 25 book chapters, and has edited two editions of a book focused on the topic of pharmaceutical stress testing.
-Dr. Baertschi has been a member of the American Chemical Society since 1980, the American Association of Pharmaceutical Scientists (AAPS) since 1993, and was named a Fellow of the AAPS in 2007.
+Dr. Baertschi has helped organized / Chair numerous scientific conferences and symposia on stress testing, stability, photostability, and impurities; he has published 60 scientific articles in refereed journals and 30 book chapters.
+He has edited two editions of a book focused on the topic of pharmaceutical stress testing and has made critical contributions to more than 15 NDA/CTD and dozens of IND/CTA submissions.
+Dr. Baertschi has been a member of the American Chemical Society since 1980, the American Association of Pharmaceutical Scientists (AAPS) since 1993, was named a Fellow of the AAPS in 2007, and was awarded the Albert Nelson Marquis Lifetime Achievement Award by Marquis Who’s Who.

 Click the links below to view additional profiles of Steven W Baertschi